Code360In/katacoda-scenarios-16/promscale/step3.md

 The initial step will ask you to change the password, you can do it if you want or you can skip this step.

 The first step to create a dashboard is to have a datasource.
-Let's define a datasource with promscale data configured before:
+Let's define a datasource with Prometheus/promscale data configured before:

 The URL for phometheus should be:
 `http://promscale:9201`{{copy}}